Bolitaeninae

 The Bolitaeninae are a subfamily, in the family Amphitretidae, of small, common pelagic octopuses found in all tropical and temperate oceans of the world.
-The taxonomy of this taxon is not entirely certain; recent research suggests just two genera exist, Bolitaena and Japetella, both of which are thought to be monotypic by some authorities and under this view, the family would represent two very similar species: Bolitaena pygmaea and Japetella diaphana.
+The taxonomy of this taxon is not entirely certain.
+Recent research suggests just two genera exist, Bolitaena and Japetella, both of which are thought to be monotypic by some authorities and under this view, the family would represent two very similar species: Bolitaena pygmaea and Japetella diaphana.
 However, currently a second species of Bolitaena, B. massyae is also recognised.

 Physical description

 Bolitaenins are characterised by their small size—up to 8.5 cm or 3.3 in mantle length and 12 cm total length in Japetella species—and their comparatively short arms, much shorter than their dome-shaped mantles.
 The arms have a single series of suckers; in males, these suckers are greatly enlarged on the third right arm.
 In Bolitaena (but not Japetella) this arm is also modified into a hectocotylus, an appendage used to facilitate transfer of spermatophores during mating.

-The eyes of both species are laterally compressed; they are distinctly smaller and set farther apart from the brain on longer optic stalks in Bolitaena than in Japetella—this feature may be the only way to differentiate the two genera when examining subadults.
+The eyes of both species are laterally compressed and are distinctly smaller and set further apart from the brain on longer optic stalks in Bolitaena than in Japetella.
+This feature may be the only way to differentiate the two genera when examining subadults.
 Mature males are rarely encountered.
 Their translucent, gelatinous bodies are fragile and easily damaged during collection.

-Perhaps the most striking feature of the family is seen in mature females; upon maturity a ring-shaped photophore—a light-producing organ—develops to encircle the mouth.
-This is believed to be an adaptation to life in gloomy, deep ocean waters; the bioluminescent ring may help males and females to find each other.
+Perhaps the most striking feature of the family is seen in mature females.
+Upon maturity, a ring-shaped photophore (a light-producing organ) develops to encircle the mouth.
+This is believed to be an adaptation to life in gloomy, deep ocean waters.
+The bioluminescent ring may help males and females find each other.